Colonial-Dev/fishtank/README.md

 > This is good for "soft" security against stuff like supply chain attacks; if (some day) I execute a `build.rs` that tries to hijack my session tokens or wipe my system - no big deal.

 Box also requires that every container be associated with a "definition," rather than defaulting to a standard "toolbox" image for each container.
-These can either be standard Containerfiles, or they can use Box's custom shell-based format to declare runtime arguments (like mounts) during build time.
+These use Box's custom shell-based format to declare runtime arguments (like mounts) during build time.

 > I find this particularly advantageous for ensuring a consistent environment between my desktop and my laptop.
 It also makes for a good "lazy man's NixOS" on my Pi-hole server.